Indigenous communities

 The art of storytelling with Indigenous communities

-I am very fortunate in my work as a graphic recorder and visual artist to get opportunities to picture the story of our Indigenous communities.
-Indigenous storytelling is the oldest form of sharing stories and I am honoured when asked to use Indigenous symbols in my visual artworks.
+I am very fortunate in my work as a graphic recorder and visual artist to get opportunities to picture the stories of our First Nation Australians.
+Indigenous storytelling is the oldest form of sharing stories and I am honoured whenever I asked to use Indigenous symbols in my visual artworks.
+As with all of my visual storytelling I co-design my artworks with First Nation communities to ensure I am capturing the themes and issues most important to their stories.
 Below are some examples of my visual storytelling work with Indigenous communities around Australia.

 First Nations COVID-19 Research Symposium